Basil Fawlty: Personality

-Basil has staunch right-wing and traditionalist views about most things, for example in "The Wedding Party", he shows open disgust towards a young unmarried couple having an active sex life.
-In "The Germans" he appears to blame the failure of the hotel's fire extinguisher on "bloody Wilson", referencing the-then Labour prime minister, Harold Wilson.
-He is also frequently furious about industrial action – in "A Touch of Class", he launches into a tirade against dustmen and postmen going on strike, and in "The Kipper and the Corpse" he is so enraged by news of a car strike that he fails to notice that one of his guests is dead.

-He is desperate to avoid his wife's wrath, and his plans often conflict with hers, but he mostly fails to stand up to her.
-She is often verbally abusive towards him (describing him as "an ageing, brilliantined stick insect") and though he is much taller than Sybil, he often finds himself on the receiving end of her temper, expressed verbally and physically.
 Basil does occasionally manage to gain the upper hand.
 In "The Kipper and the Corpse", Sybil refuses to help Basil dispose of the body of recently deceased guest Mr. Leeman.
 Basil gets his revenge towards the end of the episode, when he asks a number of disgruntled guests to direct their complaints towards Sybil.
-In "The Psychiatrist", he has a row with Sybil during which he calls his wife a "rancorous, coiffured old sow".
+In "The Psychiatrist", he has an argument with Sybil during which Basil calls his wife a "rancorous, coiffured old sow".
 He often addresses her (in a faux-romantic way) with insults such as "my little nest of vipers".
+Cleese has made the point that, on account of Basil's inner need to conflict with his wife's wishes, "Basil couldn't be Basil if he didn't have Sybil".

+Fawlty routinely expresses conservative opinions.
+For example, in "The Wedding Party", Basil shows open disgust towards a young unmarried couple with an active sex life.
+In "The Germans", Basil blames the failure of the hotel's fire extinguisher on "bloody Wilson", referring to the then Labour Prime Minister.
+Basil is also frequently furious about labour unions and strike action – in "A Touch of Class", he launches into a tirade against dustmen and postmen going on strike, and in "The Kipper and the Corpse" he is so enraged by news of a car strike that he fails to notice that one of his guests is dead.

+Cleese has also described Fawlty as "buried in the past", as he utterly despises living in the England of the 1970s and instead pines for the "good old days" when the British Empire still existed.
+Basil also often mentions British military history, but never battles in which the British Armed Forces were anything other than victorious.

 Basil takes many of his frustrations out on the hapless waiter Manuel, physically abusing and bullying him in a variety of ways.
 The relationship between Basil Fawlty and Manuel has been the subject of academic discourse.
 On occasions he also assaults others, such as choking a guest in "The Hotel Inspectors", kneeing Major Gowen in "Basil the Rat", "accidentally" elbowing a young boy in the head in "Gourmet Night" and, in the same episode, famously beating his "vicious bastard" of a car with a tree branch when it breaks down.